Quizz1Cal/Learning-Java/README.md

 - What the hell is slide 28 Lec12?
 - Multiple associations Lec13 slide32
 - Who 'has' the other in an aggregation relationship?
 Can you tell from the notation?
+- Check my ANS for the Death Star Q 2017 Exam Q3

 # Unified Modelling Language